abhishekmishra-bareilly/EDA-capstone-project/README.md

 # finally the conclusion is
 Most airbnb is located in Manhattan and Brooklyn.
 Due to capital income state Manhattan is most Expensive.
+Correlation graph shows that in the U.S people prefer privacy than the price, so the private room and entire home are most preferable room type.